FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 title: Adjacency Bonus
 description:
 published: true
-date: 2023-05-15T13:54:05.804Z
+date: 2024-03-04T13:39:51.940Z
 tags: learn to play
 editor: markdown
 dateCreated: 2021-08-31T09:41:57.317Z
 ---

 The Adjacency Bonus is a [game mechanic](/Learning#tutorial-videos) in Supreme Commander which gives discounts and production bonuses to structures positioned next to each other.
-The nature of the bonus depends on both of the structures, and can be very useful.
+The nature of the bonus depends on both of the structures and can be very useful.
 Mass or energy can saved or produced, leading to a total of 4 possible bonuses.

 ## General
 ![adjacency_diagram.png](/images/learning/adjacency/adjacency_diagram.png =425x){.align-right}